brucewent/qlinks/README.md

 # qlinks

-This is a command line script to test the links on a web site.
+This is a Python command line script to test the links on a web site.

-Please see the article https://github.com/jgehrcke/python-cmdline-bootstrap, which inspired the CLI setup.
+Please see the repository https://github.com/trstringer/pycli, which inspired the CLI setup.